MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-page-weight-optimization.md

 The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
 To install and learn about the Page Diagnostics for SharePoint tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

 When you analyze a SharePoint site page with the Page Diagnostics for SharePoint tool, you can see information about page in the **Page weight under 500KB** result of the _Diagnostic tests_ pane.
 The result will appear in green if the page weight is under the baseline value, and red if the page weight exceeds the baseline value.
-The baseline value is the same for modern and classic pages.

 Possible results include: